Hundreds gather in Dublin park for anti-lockdown protest

 In a separate protest, a small group of demonstrators gathered at RTÉ in Donnybrook.

+Any danger that the two groups, with distinctly different aims, would get mixed up was avoided by the Spartan attendance at both protests.

+By 3.30pm, the people who had come to the GPO had largely dispersed and the Garda presence was significantly scaled back.

-A major policing operation commenced in Dublin early on Wednesday morning in an attempt to manage a number of anti-lockdown protests planned for St Patrick’s Day.
+A major policing operation commenced in Dublin early on Wednesday morning in an attempt to manage a number of anti-lockdown protests advertised for St Patrick’s Day.

 Several roads were closed off in the city centre in anticipation of the demonstrations.